Australians on SE coast urged to flee as fire risk escalates

 “Unfortunately, we’re not looking at widespread, above-average rainfalls at this stage,” he said.
 “That’s really what we need to put the fires out fairly quickly.
 It is going to be a campaign, in terms of the fires.
 We are not looking at a short and sharp end to the event — it looks like something that we will have to persist with for some time.”

+It was the latest in a string of gaffes for Morrison, who created a public uproar when he took a family vacation to Hawaii in the middle of the disaster.
+He has tried to strike a more compassionate image since, and earlier this week promised the government would commit an extra 2 billion Australian dollars ($1.4 billion) toward the fire recovery effort.

+“Tomorrow’s going to be a very difficult day in the eastern states,” Morrison said during a news conference on Thursday.
+“Once again, I express my sincere condolences and sympathies to the families of all of those who have lost loved ones during the course of this terrible disaster.
+We will continue to remember them, but also their families in particular in what they need, in supporting them.”

-The New South Wales government responded to the crisis on Thursday by announcing an additional 1 billion Australian dollars ($690 million) to be spent over the next two years on wildfire management and recovery.
+The New South Wales government responded to the crisis on Thursday by announcing an additional AU$1 billion ($690 million) to be spent over the next two years on wildfire management and recovery.

 The Australian disaster is seen by many as a harbinger for other countries of the future consequences of global warming.